JonWatkins/guess-the-number/README.md

 # Guess the Number Game

 This is a simple command-line "Guess the Number" game implemented in Rust.
 The goal of the game is to guess a randomly generated number between 1 and 100.
 The program provides feedback on whether the guess is too high or too low, and tracks the number of guesses made.
+This isn't meant to be the most efficient code, I am using this as a fun way to learn the features of Rust.
+There are a lot of comments for the code mainly to help me remember what im doing.

 ## Table of Contents